 This section will cover on how to use Drillimation’s trademarked names and logos for marketing purposes.
 When referencing Drillimation or any of our games, we kindly ask that you use the full, original name.
 For example, Chuhou Joutai‘s full name is Chuhou Joutai: The Middle State of War and our full company name is Drillimation Systems Co., Ltd. We’re fine if you just refer to it as Chuhou Joutai or Drillimation.
 To avoid confusion, we ask that you not use the name in your username or pseudonym (for example, DrillimationFan12 is not okay), website address, or any other product.

-The only logos we allow are Drillimation’s logo in general and any of our game logos.
+The only logos we allow are Drillimation’s logo in general and any of our game logos above.
 Under applicable trademark laws, you may only use the logo in any of the following circumstances:

 - Make sure you are using the most recent version of the logo.

 - You may not modify the logo in any of the following ways:

 - Scale the logo to a size where it cannot be read.
 If you cannot read it, nobody else can.

 - Stretch the logo without holding the Shift key.